kylepowers103/ETF_Stock_Predictor_FlatironFinal/README.md

     - 2) LSTM Model Prediction using only 1,3,5,21,35 day return variables
     - 3) Facebook Prophet Prediction

+###### Long Short Term Memory (LSTM)Introduction:
+- LSTMs are widely used for sequence prediction problems and have proven to be extremely effective.
+The reason they work so well is because LSTM is able to store past information that is important, and forget the information that is not.
+LSTM has three gates:
+    -The input gate: The input gate adds information to the cell state -The forget gate: It removes the information that is no longer required by the model -The output gate: Output Gate at LSTM selects the information to be shown as output

 ## Data Sources
 - Quandl, Alpha-vantage, University of Michigan Surveys,data.gov, Google.com